-Some may view it as a significant milestone, equating to the end of childbearing years.
+Some may view menopause as a significant milestone: a transition into middle age.
 Others may worry about well-known symptoms, such as hot flashes and night sweats.

-Other common symptoms may include vaginal dryness and discomfort during sex, difficulty sleeping, low mood or anxiety, reduced sex drive, and problems with memory and concentration.
+Although menopause is a natural and healthy transition, it can come with some uncomfortable side effects.
+Common symptoms include vaginal dryness, discomfort during sex, difficulty sleeping, low mood, anxiety, reduced sex drive, and problems with memory and concentration.

-Heart palpitations are not talked about so widely and are likely to take many menopausal women by surprise.
-They can occur because of hormone changes during periods, pregnancy, and the menopause and are often temporary.
+Heart palpitations are not widely talked about with regards to menopause and are thus more likely to take menopausal people by surprise.
+They can occur because of hormone changes during not just menopause but also periods and pregnancy, and they are often temporary.

-Heart palpitations are also called irregular heartbeats or arrhythmia.
+Heart palpitations are also called irregular heartbeats or arrhythmias.
 These are heartbeats that are suddenly more noticeable than regular heartbeats.

 During a palpitation, the heart may pound, flutter, race, or beat irregularly.
 Palpitations are often short-lived, lasting just a few seconds or, at worse, a few minutes.

-Palpitations may seem alarming, but they are often harmless and do not signal a serious problem, necessarily.
-However, people should still see a doctor if they occur.
+Palpitations may seem alarming, but they are often harmless and do not necessarily signal a serious problem.
+However, people should still contact a doctor if they occur.

 Causes of menopause heart palpitations

-A woman who sometimes feels her heart racing or missing a beat could have menopause heart palpitations.
+A person who sometimes feels their heart racing or missing a beat could be undergoing menopause heart palpitations.
 This is a common symptom of perimenopause.

-Perimenopause is the time before the menopause, which, in turn, is when a woman has not had a period for 12 months.
-Afterward, women are said to be in the postmenopause phase.
+Perimenopause is the time before menopause.
+Menopause occurs when a female has not had a period for 12 months.
+Afterward, these people are said to be in the postmenopause phase.

-A woman experiencing palpitations is strongly advised to consult a doctor for a diagnosis, and to rule out any abnormalities.
+While palpitations are usually harmless, a person experiencing them should not ignore them.
+A person should consult a doctor for a diagnosis and to rule out any abnormalities.

-Doctors will particularly want to investigate if the palpitations are linked to a shortness of breath, dizziness, or chest discomfort.
+Doctors will particularly want to investigate whether the palpitations are linked to a shortness of breath, dizziness, or chest discomfort.

-Menopause heart palpitations can increase heart rates by 8 to 16 beats per minute.
-Some women, however, have reported much bigger increases, with their heart rates reaching up to 200 beats per minute.
+Menopause heart palpitations can increase heart rates by 8–16 beats per minute.
+Some people, however, have reported much bigger increases, with their heart rates reaching up to 200 beats per minute.

-Menopausal women who experience irregular heartbeat are often treated using natural methods.
+Menopausal females who experience irregular heartbeats are often treated using natural methods.
 When the problems are caused by reduced levels of estrogen, the treatment can involve lifestyle changes and natural remedies combined.

-A few lifestyle changes may help to cut down the occurrence of menopausal palpitations.
-They include:
+A few lifestyle changes may help cut down the occurrence of menopausal palpitations.
+These include:

-According to the British Heart Foundation (BHF), women, in general, have a lower risk of being affected by coronary heart disease (CHD) before the menopause.
+According to the British Heart Foundation (BHF), females, in general, have a lower risk of being affected by coronary heart disease (CHD) before menopause.
 Afterward, the risk of CHD increases and continues to rise.

-In the past, it was thought that HRT had the added benefit of helping to protect women against CHD.
+In the past, it was thought that HRT had the added benefit of helping to protect females against CHD.
 However, more recent research suggests that this is not so.

 There is no one-size-fits-all solution, of course.
-Every woman is different, which is why it is important to speak to a doctor about whether HRT is appropriate.
+Every person is different, which is why it is important to speak with a doctor about whether HRT is appropriate.

-However, there is more to keeping healthy than just nutrition and maintaining a healthy weight.
+However, there is more to keeping healthy than just nutrition and maintaining a moderate weight.

 These hormones, including adrenaline and cortisol, can make heart rates speed up and blood pressure rise.

-People who are depressed can improve their overall health and the health of their heart with treatment.
-This could be by starting a form of self-coping mechanism, seeking medical therapy, or both.
+People with depression can improve their overall health and the health of their heart with treatment.
+This could be by performing self-coping mechanisms, seeking medical therapy, or both.

-The National Women’s Health Resource Center suggest the following as good coping mechanisms:
+The National Women’s Health Resource Center suggests the following as good coping mechanisms:

-If a woman is going through perimenopause, and she is experiencing symptoms that involve the heart, these mood-lifting activities may be of use.
+If a person is going through perimenopause and is experiencing symptoms that involve the heart, these mood-lifting activities may be of use.

 Other ideas for lifting one’s mood include: